defgsus/office-schedule-scraper/README.md

 However, when comparing
-two successive snapshots, it's possible to count new appointments or cancellations quite robustly and then attach a timestamp of when the appointments where made, clicked or activated or however this is called.
+two successive snapshots, it's possible to count new appointments or cancellations *quite* robustly and then attach a timestamp of when the appointments where made, clicked or activated or however this is called.

 Still, there seem to be some erratic updates which mess up the calculation and some offices seem to only update the availability every couple of days.
-From first inspection of the recorded data there is actually not much going on at all except for a few cities or districts.
-Quite sure, this is due to the pandemic and the *german corps spirit* of bureaucracy in general.
+In fact, this project turned out to demand **a lot** of time and work, especially in finding and fixing all my mistakes in the beginning.
+After the first 10 weeks of data collection, some of the mistakes have been spotted.

 Below's a week of extracted data for all netappoint/tevis interfaces resampled to a 1 hour interval.
 Offices with strange peaks where